-This healthy Vanilla Chia Pudding is creamy and super easy to make.
+This healthy Vanilla Chia Pudding is loaded with wholesome ingredients, creamy and super easy to make.
 It’s a great meal-prep breakfast, perfect for busy mornings!

 Another one of my favourites for meal prepping breakfast are these Cinnamon Roll Chia Pudding or this Tiramisu Overnight Oats.